jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

   any Standard covered so far during the course.
 Each attempt costs 2AP (whether or not it is completed) plus the following:
     * +1AP for every previously attempted Office Exercise on the same day.
-    * +2AP if the Standard is past its [deadline][standards].
+    * +1AP for each week past the Standard's [deadline][standards].
-* Each student will be given the opportunity to customize their **Final Exam** by selecting any Standards from throughout the course that they wish to attempt to show mastery of.
+* Each student will be given the opportunity to customize their **Final Exam** by selecting which Standards from throughout the course that they wish to attempt to show mastery of during the Final.
   Up to 16 **Final Exercises** will be based upon these Standards.
   These final attempts do not cost any AP, but time is limited.